ExtremeFiretop/MerlinAutoUpdate-Router/README.md

 - Logic to manage cron jobs for automated firmware update checks.
 - Notifications for new script updates and download the latest version of MerlinAU
 - User configurable wait periods.
 Wait for a set duration after a new firmware release.
-- Easy Enable/Disable: A menu switch for automatic update checking.
+- Menu switch to enable or disable automatic update checking within MerlinAU.
-- Easy Uninstall: A routine to cleanly uninstall the script, removing all related files and settings.
+- A routine to cleanly uninstall the script, removing all related files and settings.
-- Logging and Cleanup: The script maintains logs for its operations and includes functions for cleanup tasks.
+- Maintains logs for its operations which can be viewed from the logs menu
+- Ability to ddownload the latest Firmware release notes for review from the logs menu.
+- Includes functions for cleanup tasks pre-flash and post-flash.
-- Blinking LEDs: A visual indicator before starting the firmware update.
+- A visual indicator before starting the firmware update.
-- Changelog verification check: Checks the changelogs for very obvious red flags and prompts for approval.
+- Checks the changelogs for very obvious red flags and prompts for approval.
-- Checks RAM usage: Functions to check and manage available memory for firmware update operations.
+- Functions to check and manage available memory for firmware update operations.
 - Compatible with ROG and non-ROG routers; select ROG or Pure Build for ROG routers.
 - Backup the new firmware version to the USB drive.
 (If USB is selected for storage)
 - Email notifications if you configured email options in AMTM.
+(With format selection in the advanced options)
 - Automatic backup with BACKUPMON if installed.
 - Allow or Block Alpha/Beta upgrades to Production versions of the same cycle.
   (388.6.alpha1 or 388.6.beta1 --> 388.6.0)